bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:35 PM CT, March 13</p>
+<p class="updated_time"> Latest data: 12:00 AM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 53°, which is 5° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 49°, which is 4° *colder* than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 40°
+- 39°
-- Mostly Clear
+- Partly Cloudy
-- 61% humidity
+- 59% humidity
-- 8 mph wind
+- 7 mph wind
-- 13% cloud cover
+- 60% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
-- 0.33 inches of rain expected in the next 48 hours
+- 0.34 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>